 Since 2009, the federal minimum wage has been set at $7.25 an hour, or roughly $1,256 per month.
 Most financial experts say an affordable rent payment is one-third of your income.
 So, in theory, a minimum-wage worker should spend no more than $418 per month on rent.

 However, in most parts of the country, it simply isn’t possible to find any type of housing for this little.
-According to the 2019 Out of Reach report by the National Low Income Housing Coalition, the average market price for a one-bedroom apartment in the U.S. is $970 per month.
-To afford this price, a worker would have to hold down more than two full-time jobs at minimum wage.
-A single parent on minimum wage would have to work more than two jobs while also raising kids and would also have to share a bedroom with them.
+According to the Out of Reach 2020 report by the National Low Income Housing Coalition, the average market price for a one-bedroom apartment in the U.S. is $1,017 per month.
+That’s over 80% of a minimum-wage worker’s earnings.

 The federal housing choice voucher program aims to help low-income families with this problem.
 It provides vouchers to help low-income families, the elderly, and the disabled cover their rent costs.

 The housing choice voucher program, formerly known as Section 8, is the federal government’s biggest housing assistance program.
 Its goal is to make decent, safe, and sanitary housing in the private market available to those who can’t afford to pay market prices.

 Through this program, the U.S. Department of Housing and Urban Development (HUD) distributes housing choice vouchers, or HCVs, to help individuals and families cover their rent.